sanjeevdubey1/Mount-Splash/README.md

+Hey everyone its my new project that i have build using unsplash API to get the images data an use page function to navaigate through the pages and added an view option to the images.

+If any one have any suggestions you can suggest to me to improve this project i am an beginer

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.